sveiae/website/_posts/2021-03-01-why-test-driven-security.md

 If you want to start testing immediately, [download][create account] a free trial of our testing software.

-# Problem: compliance- and-hype driven security.
+# Compliance- and-hype driven security.
 ![compliance](/assets/images/2021-03-01/paper-stack.jpeg){:class="img-responsive"}
 *NIST 800-53 anyone?*